memo42/newtonwars_client/README.md

 =======

 ###### Usage
- - create a bot shooting at 90 degrees and incrementing by one every five seconds
+ - create a bot initially shooting at 90 degrees and incrementing by one every five seconds
-	* newtonwars b 90 &
+	* newtonwars b 90
+ - bot that shoots randomly
+	* newtonwars r
  - client
 	* newtonwars
 	* in the client simply enter a degree.
 This is used until you define a new one